-Participants should agree a test plan with the system operator when they intend to conduct any tests on their assets while connected to the system, and when the tests may impact on the System Operator's ability to comply with its Principal Performance Objectives (PPOs).
+Participants should agree a test plan with the System Operator when they intend to perform system tests or tests to ascertain asset capability, and when the tests may impact on the System Operator's ability to comply with its Principal Performance Objectives (PPOs).

-Examples of the types of tests include distributors conducting drop load tests and generators conducting reactive capability and load rejection tests.
+Examples of the types of tests include distributors conducting drop load tests and generators conducting reactive capability, load rejection or indication and measurement tests.

-Asset Owners are to use the Test Plan Form to notify the system operator of their intention to conduct system tests.
-Completed forms are to be submitted at least 14 days in advance for Generator Load or AVR Tests, and 21 days in advance for all other tests.
+Asset Owners are to use the Test Plan Form to notify the System Operator of their intention to conduct system tests.
+For routine and planned asset tests, the completed forms are to be submitted at least 15 business days in advance for approval.
 This allows the System Operator and Asset Owners to put in place any necessary operational plans to mitigate the effects of the tests.
 Where the required advance notice cannot be provided, you will need to contact the Duty Operations Manager.

 |GL-EA-765 Companion Guide for Testing of Grid Assets [ pdf 1.29 MB ]|

 |GL-EA-766 Companion Guide for Testing of Distribution Assets [ pdf 1.18 MB ]|

 |DT-EA-601 Extended Reserve Example TRS Compliance Report [ docx 492.18 KB ] (Testing described in GL-EA-010)|

 |GL-EA-959 Asset Capability Information Overview [ pdf 305.53 KB ]|

 This guide is intended to provide direction to Asset Owners and their Consultants who submit mathematical models of power system equipment to the System Operator in New Zealand to ensure models are fit-for-purpose and appropriately validated prior to submission.
 This should help eliminate rework by Asset Owners which can be a costly and time-consuming process.